Duncan Edwards: Early life

-Edwards was born on 1 October 1936 at 23 Malvern Crescent in the Woodside district of Dudley.
+Duncan Edwards was born on 1 October 1936 at 23 Malvern Crescent in the Woodside district of Dudley.
 He was the first child of Gladstone and Sarah Ann Edwards and their only child to survive to adulthood, his younger sister Carol Anne dying in 1947 at the age of 14 weeks.
 His cousin, three years his senior, was Dennis Stevens, who also went on to become a professional footballer.

 Soon after Edwards was born, his family moved to 31 Elm Road on the Priory Estate, also in Dudley.
 Edwards attended Priory Infant and Junior Schools from 1941 to 1948, and Wolverhampton Street Secondary School from 1948 to 1952.
 He played football for his school as well as for Dudley Schools, Worcestershire and Birmingham and District teams, and also represented his school at morris dancing.
 He was selected to compete in the National Morris and Sword Dancing Festival, but was also offered a trial for the English Schools Football Association's under-14 team, which fell on the same day, and opted to attend the latter.

 Edwards impressed the selectors and was chosen to play for the English Schools XI, making his debut against the equivalent team from Wales at Wembley Stadium on 1 April 1950.
 He was soon appointed captain of the team, a position he held for two seasons.
 By this stage, he had already attracted the attention of major clubs, with Manchester United scout Jack O'Brien reporting back to manager Matt Busby in 1948 that he had "today seen a 12-year-old schoolboy who merits special watching.
 His name is Duncan Edwards, of Dudley."

 Joe Mercer, who was then coaching the England schools team, urged Busby to sign Edwards, who was also attracting interest from Wolverhampton Wanderers and Aston Villa.
 Edwards signed for United as an amateur on 2 June 1952, but accounts of when he signed his first professional contract vary.
 Some reports state that it occurred on his 17th birthday in October 1953, but others contend that it took place a year earlier.
 Those accounts that favour the earlier date usually state that a club official, either Busby himself or coach Bert Whalley, arrived at the Edwards family home soon after midnight to secure the youngster's signature as early as possible, but other reports claim that this occurred when he signed his amateur contract.
 Wolves manager Stan Cullis was indignant at missing out on a highly touted local youngster and accused United of improperly offering financial inducements to Edwards or his family, but Edwards maintained that he had always wanted to play for the Lancashire team.
 To guard against the possibility that he might not make a success of his football career, he also began an apprenticeship as a carpenter.